davitebralidze/Assessment/readme.md

 # Mailfence automation

-## Credentials

-### For credentials create json file named credentials.json with a structure:
+### For credentials create json file named credentials.json in the project folder with a structure:
 ```json
 {
     "userEmail" : "userEmail",